-Our mobile markets offer a wide variety of organic foods grown and harvested by our team and sourced from local market growers and farmers.
+Our mobile markets offer a wide variety of organic foods cultivated by our team at the Myengenuk Gizhkeking Endaat Farming for Community location and sourced from local market growers and farmers.
 All food is offered on a donation basis and we provide sliding scale recommendations based on current market values.
 Every dollar raised goes directly back into Local Food Manitoulin so we can sustain our food access programs and offer knowledge sharing activities within the communities and schools.

 In the spring of 2020, Local Food Manitoulin launched the Myengenuk Gizhkeking Endaat Farming for Community project in partnership with farm owner Richard Lathwell.
-The team worked two large garden plots, cultivating over 4,000 lbs of fresh food for the mobile market.
+The team works two large garden plots, cultivating fresh food for the mobile market.
 The farm hosts hundreds of mature fruit trees and perennial shrubs and plants.
-Apples, staghorn sumac, choke cherries, raspberries and rhubarb were harvested to contribute to the markets and Harvest to Share.
+Apples, staghorn sumac, choke cherries, raspberries and rhubarb are harvested to contribute to the markets and Harvest to Share.